 A month later, the stock surged 40%, and Sam cashed out while Mark was still stuck in a losing trade.
 How did Sam do it?
 This guide will explain how bullish and bearish divergence can help you make smarter trading decisions.

 Divergence is a fundamental concept in technical analysis that occurs when the price of an asset and a technical indicator move in opposite directions.
+Price divergence, a specific type of divergence, describes a disparity between the actual price movement of a currency pair and the signals generated by technical indicators, highlighting potential trend reversals.
 This discrepancy can signal potential trend reversals or continuations, making it a valuable tool for traders.
 Divergence can be classified into three main types: bullish, bearish, and hidden.
 Understanding these divergences is crucial for making informed trading decisions and maximizing profits.

 Divergence occurs when price action moves in the opposite direction of a momentum indicator, signaling a potential reversal in the price trend.
+Hidden divergence, on the other hand, occurs when the price chart shows lower highs or higher lows while the indicator displays conflicting patterns, suggesting trend continuation rather than reversal.
 This signals a potential reversal in the market.

-🔹 What It Means: A bullish divergence happens when the price makes lower lows, but the indicator (like RSI) makes higher lows.
+🔹 What It Means: A bullish divergence occurs when the price of an asset makes lower lows while a corresponding technical indicator, such as the RSI, makes higher lows.
+This phenomenon hints at a potential reversal of the downward trend, suggesting an increase in buying pressure that may lead to upward price movement.
 This is known as a bullish divergence pattern and indicates a potential reversal to the upside.
 This suggests that selling pressure is weakening, and a price increase could follow.

 🔹 Example: Imagine a stock drops from £5 to £4, then £4 to £3.50**.
 But the RSI indicator starts rising from 30 to 40, showing momentum is building up.
 This is a bullish signal.

-🔹 What It Means: Bearish divergences occur when the price makes higher highs, but the indicator (like RSI) makes lower highs.
-Bearish divergences occur during an uptrend when the price is achieving higher highs while the corresponding indicator is showing lower highs.
+🔹 What It Means: Bearish divergence occurs when the price makes higher highs, but the indicator (like RSI) makes lower highs.
+This discrepancy happens during an uptrend when the price is achieving higher highs while the corresponding indicator is showing lower highs.
 This situation indicates a potential bearish reversal, suggesting that the price may soon turn bearish or at least stabilize.
 This suggests buying momentum is weakening, and a potential sell-off may follow.

 🔹 Example: If a stock rallies from £10 to £12, then £12 to £14, but the RSI starts declining from 70 to 60, it signals weakening strength in the uptrend.

-Hidden bullish divergence is a subtle yet powerful signal that occurs when the price of an asset makes a higher low, but the technical indicator makes a lower low.
+Bullish hidden divergence occurs when the price of an asset forms higher lows while the corresponding technical indicator forms lower lows.
 This type of divergence suggests that the asset is likely to continue its upward trend after a brief pullback or consolidation.
 For example, if a stock’s price dips slightly but the RSI shows a lower low, it indicates that the underlying strength is still intact, presenting a potential buying opportunity.
 Recognizing hidden bullish divergence can help traders enter positions early and capitalize on the continuation of the upward trend.

 Spotting divergence on a price chart requires a keen eye and a solid understanding of technical analysis.
 Here’s how you can identify divergence: